stefan-it/turkish-bert/README.md

 Thanks to [Kemal Oflazer](http://www.andrew.cmu.edu/user/ko/) for providing us additional large corpora for Turkish.
 Many thanks to Reyyan Yeniterzi for providing us the Turkish NER dataset for evaluation.

+We would like to thank [Merve Noyan](https://twitter.com/mervenoyann) for the awesome logo!

 Research supported with Cloud TPUs from Google's TensorFlow Research Cloud (TFRC).
 Thanks for providing access to the TFRC ❤️